badisbezz/badisbezz/README.md

 - 🏠 **HomePresta**
   A full-service platform for home maintenance services (plumbing, electrical, cleaning, etc.)

-- 🧼 **Mr. Proper Clean**
-  A mobile platform to connect cleaning service providers with customers in Algeria.

 - 📱 **Expense Tracker**
   A smart expense tracking app for productivity app that uses AI to organize and prioritize daily tasks.